blastframe/Frame-Jumper/README.md

 - Special acknowledgement to [**Joel at SketchySquirrel**](https://www.youtube.com/c/SketchySquirrel) for the inspiration and idea behind this add-on, as well as for providing invaluable rigging insights to the Grease Pencil user base.
 - For more details and projects, visit Joel's [GitHub](https://github.com/sketchy-squirrel) repository.
-- Inspired by the need for flexible Grease Pencil editing tools.

 ---